Private landlord registration

 How much does it cost?

-It costs £55 to register as a landlord, £55 to register as an agent and £11 for each property
+It costs £75 to register as a landlord, £17 for each property - this price is applicable from 3 April 2023

 If the property is already registered as a house in multiple occupation, this fee is discounted.